MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Great, now we're recorded or written a pile of HTTP requests in our JMeter test.
 JMeter lets us replay those requests rapidly by creating 'threads' (aka users/agents).
 These threads run simultaneously, and can loop over the requests.

 JMeter was designed as it's own E2E testing tool, so can do assertions and other complexities.

-**At some point, we're both going to run out of interest in this article, so let's wrap this up and get to cloud testing.**
+Need cookies?
+'Right-click -> Add -> Config Element'

-#### Localhost JMeter Endurance Test
+### Localhost JMeter Endurance Test

   - Open `endurance.jmx` to see our endurance test plan.
     - 'User Defined Variables' sets server, port, 100 threads, and 100 loops.